 Chances raised for Bank of England to print money as inflation falls: BANK of England rate-setters have been given extra leeway to pump more cash into the struggling U.K. economy after a dip in inflation last month.
 The fall in the annual rate of consumer price inflation to 2.5% from 2.6% in July had been widely expected as higher prices at the petrol pump were offset by an easing in clothing costs and domestic gas bills.

 Stafford eyes swoop for JJB: The owner of Ireland’s biggest sports retailer has emerged as a contender to buy all or part of JJB Sports, whose trading and financial troubles have placed it on the brink of administration.
-Sources say Dublin-based conglomerate Stafford Group, which is privately owned and turns over 400 million a year in areas such as sports retail, shipping and energy, will go head-to-head with Mike Ashley’s to snap up JJB assets at a bargain price.
+Sources say Dublin-based conglomerate Stafford Group, which is privately owned and turns over 400 million a year in areas such as sports retail, shipping and energy, will go head-to-head with Mike Ashley’s Sports Direct to snap up JJB assets at a bargain price.

 Lloyds Banking Group and HBOS merger PR veterans take new roles: Two former executives who handled communications during the torrid merger of Lloyds Banking Group and HBOS have found new roles.
 Shane O’Riordain, the former Head of communications for both HBOS and Lloyds Banking Group, will be relocating to Australia in February as he takes up a new role with Sydney-based bank, Westpac Group.